emacsmirror/f90-ts-mode/README.md

 - OpenMP and preprocessor directives
 - Coarray keywords and statements
 - Region selection based on tree-sitter nodes
-- Xref (buffer local)
 - Imenu and a Fortran menu in the menu bar
-- Navigation (defun, things, Xref, tree as submenu and as side panel buffer)
+- Navigation (defun, things, Xref, side panel tree)

 ## Keybindings